Political Science (POLI)

 Public Debates in Politics

-Students will explore the theory and practice of political debate, examining fundamental principles of rhetoric and public communication, and examples of famous historical debates, before conducting their own formal debates around important political issues.
-Students will, under the supervision of the instructor, identify the issues to be debated, conduct rigorous scholarly research on their chosen topic, develop debating strategies, and moderate and conduct their own debates.
+Students will explore the theory and practice of political debate, examining fundamental principles of rhetoric and oratory, and examples of famous historical debates, before conducting their own formal debates around important political issues.
+Students will, under the supervision of the instructor, identify the issues to be debated, conduct rigorous scholarly research on their chosen topics, develop debating strategies, and moderate and conduct their own debates.

 Level: UG